 The stories of prehistoric animals still walking this earth is not just mythos, I mean myths.
 The turtles are contemporaries of the earliest dinosaurs and have been on the earth around 250 million years!
 But, unlike the partygoers who may also choose to mate in Zante every summer, these turtles are endangered.
 And, the sad fact is tourism isn’t helping…

 Tourism in Zante is critical, yet harmful for the resident turtles who have lost over half of their beach nesting ground as the island’s popularity as a holiday destination has grown.

 Mating in Zante

 The usual rituals of courtship, males competing for the same female (at loggerheads literally) follows on to nuzzling, biting, head movements with the successful male succeeding by mounting the chosen female.
-As the largest hard-shelled turtles in the world, they also have very horny beaks (known to be thicker than other sea turtles) and as you can imagine, the mating season can be a somewhat drawn-out process; lasting from late March to early June.
+Loggerhead Turtles are the largest hard-shelled turtles in the world, they have very horny beaks (known to be thicker than other sea turtles) and, as you can imagine, the mating season can be a somewhat drawn-out process; lasting from late March to early June.

 Nightlife in Zante

 After a successful mating period, producing two-three nests, the baby turtles are guided by the moonlight reflected in the ocean as they crawl disoriented along the beach to the sea for the first time.
 Similarly, to the partygoers staggering back to their hotel rooms in the early hours, the turtles making their way to the small stretch of land to the ocean often find this can be a dangerous process.
 Artificial lighting from this busy tourist area can cause the turtles to go in the wrong direction, which can ultimately result in their death.